Do I need a survey if I am buying a place in Spain?

 The report was easily laid out with lots of photos highlighting the various points (good or bad) as outlined in the report.

-The survey confirmed what had been licensed with the town hall and issues around rustic and urbanised land.
+The survey confirmed what had been licensed with the town hall and issues regarding rustic and urbanised land.

-I used architect Benjamin Montero Ruiz and was very pleased with the speed and detail he carried out the work.
+I used architect Benjamin Montero Ruiz and was very pleased with the speed and detail to which he carried out the work.
 He is from the Official College of Architects of Malaga.